 Long-term operation of the OnCS-DC will introduce several new noise sources including transformers, reactors, filters, and the heating, ventilation, and air-conditioning equipment associated with cooling of electrical components.
-The change in ambient sound due to OnCS-DC operation at either location is not expected to result in an adverse noise impact.
-The predicted total sound level due to operational noise from an OnCS-DC complies with all applicable criteria as specified by the EPA, NYSDEC, and the Town of Brookhaven regulations.
-At NSRs in residential areas, existing conditions exceed the nighttime permissible sound level limits for operational noise per the Town of Brookhaven code, and noise controls have been specified to avoid increasing the total sound level at these NSRs per NYSDEC policy.
-For an OnCS-DC at either the Union Avenue North or Union Avenue South site, the converter transformers and shunt reactors will be installed with a reduced sound rated model.
-If the Union Avenue South site is selected for OnCS-DC operation, additional mitigation would be implemented to reduce noise from the valve cooling tower.
-The ambient sound level at the closest residence will be 52 dB or 54 dB at night for an OnCS-DC at the Union Avenue North or Union Avenue South site, respectively, which is an increase of 0 dB over existing conditions.
+OnCS-DC operation at the Union Avenue Site is not expected to result in an adverse noise impact.
+The predicted sound level due to operational noise from an OnCS-DC complies with all applicable criteria as specified by the EPA, NYSDEC, and the Town of Brookhaven regulations.
+At NSRs in residential areas, existing conditions exceed the nighttime permissible sound level limits for operational noise per the Town of Brookhaven code, and noise mitigation has been specified to avoid increasing the total sound level at these NSRs per NYSDEC policy.
+For an OnCS-DC at the Union Avenue Site, the converter transformers and shunt reactors will be installed with reduced sound ratings.
+In addition, noise controls would be implemented to reduce noise from the valve cooling tower.
+The Project sound level at the closest residence will be 42 dB which will result in an increase of 0 dB in the total sound level relative to existing conditions.
 As the OnCS-DC design advances, specific electrical components will be identified that have specifications meeting the assumptions used in this Onshore Acoustic Assessment such that operational noise from the facility will be consistent with the results presented herein.
 Alternatively, this assessment could be continued if additional data describing the proposed Project warrant subsequent analysis.
 Refinement may include a reevaluation of operation noise and whether additional mitigative measures would be necessary.

-The operation associated with the onshore components of the Project will comply with all applicable federal, state, and local regulations and is not expected to result in a noise impact.
-The Project is expected to request a waiver of the regulations contained in both the Suffolk County Code (§618-5[B][3]) and the Town of Brookhaven's Town Code (§50-6 [C][7]) to perform certain construction activities.
+The designs of the onshore components of the Project will allow them to comply with all applicable federal, state, and local regulations and are not expected to result in noise impacts during operation.
+The Project is expected, however, to request a waiver of the regulations contained in both the Suffolk County Code (§618-5[B][3]) and the Town of Brookhaven's Town Code (§50-6 [C][7]) to perform certain construction activities.
 During the decommissioning phase of the Project, all activities are anticipated to be similar to or less than those expected during construction and are not separately addressed in this Onshore Acoustic Assessment.